aicip/DDE-MGM/Upload file by command line.md

-# Upload a file by command line
+# Upload a file to Bitbucket via command line

 ## Pre-requisite
 * git (installed on the work station)